Legacy-Visuals-Project/Animatium/README.md

 ## 🛠️ Old Settings

+- [X] oldBlueVoidSky
+    - Description: Brings back the forgotten blue void part of the sky.
+(Fixes MC-257056)
+    - Type: BOOLEAN
+- [X] oldSkyHorizonHeight
+    - Description: Changes the horizon height to how it was in <=1.16.5.
+    - Type: BOOLEAN
+- [X] oldCloudHeight
+    - Description: Changes the cloud height back to 128 like in <=1.16.5.
+    - Type: BOOLEAN
 - [X] legacyThirdpersonSwordBlockingPosition
     - Description: Brings back the old third-person sword blocking look from <=1.7.
     - Type: BOOLEAN